Halley-Software/halley.js/README.md

   And the value of the object inside the array is the value inserted at the 'input' element.

 ### - req.rawBodyParser method was successfully implemented
-  ## ⚠️ This property is designed especially to use in react
+  ## ⚠️ This property is designed especially to use in react, vue or another framework where you use fetch to send data to the frontend
-    - That's fine because in react, commonly you send the data using a native JavaScript fetch or axios methods
+    - That's fine because in react, vue, etc..., commonly you send the data using a native JavaScript fetch or axios methods
-    - And the 'name' attributes in 'input' JSX elements are ineffective
+    - And the 'name' attributes in 'input' JSX elements are ineffective using fetch or similars

-    - If you want, obviously, you can use it with another tool / framework, but is designed to be tidy to use with react
+    - If you want, obviously, you can use it with another tool / framework.
+    - But is designed to be tidy to use with frameworks where you use fetch as a way to send data

- - A little example:
+  ## - A little example:

  ```js
  // api.frontend.js (frontend file)